-If maximizing Microsoft entitlements is your goal, Citrix extends the Microsoft Windows Virtual Desktop platform with enhancements targeted at experience, security, and choice.
-Windows Virtual Desktop (WVD) includes new multi-user Windows 10 capabilities.
+If maximizing Microsoft entitlements is your goal, Citrix extends the Microsoft Azure Virtual Desktop platform with enhancements targeted at experience, security, and choice.
+Azure Virtual Desktop (AVD) includes new multi-user Windows 10 capabilities.
 End-users get a familiar Windows 10 experience, and IT can still take advantage of the scalability of a multi-user operating system (OS).
-Citrix administrators can use Windows Virtual Desktop while using Citrix’s robust management tools, optimized HDX, and networking capabilities.
+Citrix administrators can use Azure Virtual Desktop while using Citrix’s robust management tools, optimized HDX, and networking capabilities.
 The long-standing Citrix partnership with Microsoft affords cost-effective ways for customers to shift capacity into the cloud.
 Technologies like Citrix Autoscale enable cost savings by balancing workloads between fixed-capacity data centers and consumption-based flexible clouds.
 Autoscale is designed to automate management of virtual machines in a Citrix environment to reduce cost.
 You can find more information on Autoscale here.

 Agility for Business Continuity and Disaster Recovery